asaki222/usageapi/README.md

 ## Setting Up the API (usage_app) Manually

 The `usage_app` is a Django-based web service that handles usage data and provides an API endpoint for recording usage.
-To run the app locally, follow these steps:
+To run the app locally, follow these steps:go

 1. Clone the repository:
    ```sh